Transportation Maintenance

 open

-The ferry is open daily from 9 a.m. to 6 p.m., except on holidays* and when the river level is at 70 feet or higher.
+The ferry is open daily from 9 a.m. to 6 p.m., except on holidays*, when the river level is at 70 feet or higher or to accomodate special events.

 *Holidays include New Year's Day, Martin Luther King Day, Presidents Day, Veterans Day, Thanksgiving Day and Christmas Day.